 Holding The Baby All Day Long

 It's true, even the sweetest, calmest baby requires a lot of time, care and holding.
 With my first few babies, I was more impatient and harder on myself, like “I need to get this done”, or “that room clean”, or whatever.
-But, now that my first babies are 20 and 18, I realize all these things…
+But, now that my first baby is 24 and my youngest is 4, I realize all these things…

 - The time went way too fast.